incentivebeats/pso_pc-linux/README.md

 ---

-## 6) Drop in the IVES Launchers
+## 6) Drop in patched Launchers

-Copy these from the IVES zip into your PSO folder:
+Copy these from the patched launchers, typically files look like:

 ```
 autorun.exe